Exploring the benefits of green tea for your skin

 Rosacea

-Imagine having clear flawless skin.
+Imagine having clear, flawless skin.
 People with rosacea have just the opposite.
 Rosacea is an inflammatory skin condition leading to redness, bumps, pimples and thickening of the skin.
-This skin condition gets worse if left untreated and often appears on the face, chin, forehead and cheeks of fair-skinned women.
+This skin condition worsens if left untreated and often appears on fair skin, especially the face, chin, forehead and cheeks.

 Peak Golden Oil